marcpresler/OccupancyMS/README.md

 3) Occupancy trend over conditions, as separate subplots or plotted together.

 # Tips:
-1) May required Matlab 2014 or later.
-Pseudocode for nonmatlab implementations are forthcoming.
+1) May require Matlab 2014 or later.
+Pseudocode for nonmatlab implementations is forthcoming.

 2) For initial runs, limit the amount of bootstrapping iterations to 10-100 in Section 2, as the code is can be quite slow on most computers for larger datasets when using the recommended 1,000-10,000 iterations.